Cozy Peach Kitchen

 Toss the cooked cauliflower wings in sauce or brush them with the sauce just before serving.
 Enjoy!

-• Make sure to leave space between the cauliflower wing while baking.
+• Make sure to leave space between the cauliflower wing while air frying or baking.
 This allows them to crisp.

 • Lightly oil the air fryer basket to keep the wings from sticking.